 “[Porn stars] get paid hundreds of thousands of dollars to lie because this is their occupation.
 Porn stars are paid professional liars who know how to ‘act’ and they do it well”.

-Judith Okpara (“Afrocandy”) – “I …want to solemnly clear the air here and now that I do not act porn movies, never acted in any porn movie and I am not a porn star…”
+Judith Okpara (“Afrocandy”): “I …want to solemnly clear the air here and now that I do not act porn movies, never acted in any porn movie and I am not a porn star…”

-Collins Owochei– “I did not shoot or act in a soft porn movie … I have no interest in nudity”
+Collins Owochei: “I did not shoot or act in a soft porn movie … I have no interest in nudity.”

-Mimi Quaker– “Its only make-believe.
+Mimi Quaker: “It’s only make-believe.
 You are not having sex but making it look like you are having sex.”

-Cossy Orjiako– “I can act in a porn movie, but I can never go nude myself.”
+Cossy Orjiako: “I can act in a porn movie, but I can never go nude myself.”

 “One thing I remember was trying to separate the real me from the porn star me.
 I became two people and turned it on and off when needed.
-My other personality ‘Veronica’ was just a fake front to protect the real me and get the job done”.
+My other personality ‘Veronica’ was just a fake front to protect the real me and get the job done,” she said.

 This applies both to the porn makers and their consumers.
 And this is why the first step to freedom from porn is to stop living in denial.

 “I had never had severe social anxiety, but I noticed that I found it hard to look people in the eye, I became very lazy and unmotivated in my teenage years going to bed late, waking up late.”

 This spiral descent is fairly common.
 There are several effects that looking at porn can have on people.

 Gary Wilson in his article Brain on Porn, demonstrated with several cases that porn addicts commonly show symptoms like tiredness, social anxiety, depression, isolation, insecurity, erectile dysfunction, poor academic performance, relationship/marital issues and a lack of interest in anything other than porn.

 But one day while browsing, he logged on to a porn site.
-“A whole new area with tons of porn images and videos and livestreams started coming up” he says “then it started to where I was searching Google images and I started watching live cams and stuffs like that.
+“A whole new area with tons of porn images and videos and live streams started coming up” he adds, “then it started to where I was searching Google images and I started watching live cams and stuffs like that.
 It grew from watching just nude girls to actually sex porn videos.”

-This illustrates how sin – particularly porn – quickly grows and when it has properly grown, it brings death and one of the first things it kills is one’s relationship with God (James 1:15).
+This illustrates how sin – particularly porn – quickly grows and when it has properly grown, it brings death.
+And one of the first things it kills is one’s relationship with God (James 1:15).

 “I was having thoughts of self-injury because of the pain and anger and shame from my addiction to masturbation and pornography” wrote Alex, “the Devil has constantly been telling me that I’m fake and not worth God’s time because of this.”

-“If you are viewing porn or addicted to porn, you are trying to fill a void inside of you that only God can fill” says Jennifer, mentioned earlier.
+“If you are viewing porn or addicted to porn, you are trying to fill a void inside of you that only God can fill,” says Jennifer, mentioned earlier.